ginnox/CanalNetworkDocs/Updates/Update_Sep22/Update_Sep22.md

 - Integration some iCAD tools to CanalNETWORK for enhanced design production quality and speed: namely Plan view generation, extended cross-sections and more.
 - Improved control of drop design for longitudinal design work
 - Improved performance and design production of canal structures: Head Regulators, Cross-regulators, and Inclined Drops.
-- A small bug fix on LSec generation for CanalNETWORK product is included as of Sep25th, 22.
+- A small bug fix on LSec generation (drop scheduling and vertical scaling) for CanalNETWORK product  is included as of Sep29th, 22.

 ## Download files: